-Did you know that with every month you delay retirement, the Social Security benefits increase by a certain percentage?
+Did you know that the Social Security benefits increase by a certain percentage every month you delay retirement?

 “A worker can choose to retire as early as age 62, but doing so may result in a reduction of as much as 30 percent,” claims the government’s Web site on Social Security.

-Though these benefits do not apply after 70, you can reap in maximum by delaying retirement between ages 62 to 70.
+Though these benefits do not apply after 70, you can reap maximum benefits by delaying retirement between ages 62 and 70.

-To known more on how retirement age affects Social Security, check Social Security Benefits: Early or Late Retirement?
+To know more on how retirement age affects Social Security, check Social Security Benefits: Early or Late Retirement?

 Following early retirement, finding affordable health insurance coverage to cover doctor bills and other medical costs can be extremely difficult.
 Also, you cannot sign up for Medicare before age 65.

-In such a scenario, sticking to the job or moving to part-time work at least till age 65 is the most effective way to cover medical bills through insurance provided by the employer.
+In such a scenario, sticking to the job or moving to part-time work until age 65 is the most effective way to cover medical bills through insurance provided by the employer.

 Though many believe that retirement is the time to live unfulfilled dreams of their youth, hitting retirement is not as rosy.

-In fact, a study done by University of Maryland on 12,000 workers, ages 51 to 61, found that people who downshifted from full-time to part-time job were happier and healthier and reported less problems like heart disease and depression than those who completely left work.
+The University of Maryland studied 12,000 workers, ages 51 to 61, found that people who downshifted from full-time to part-time jobs were happier and healthier and reported fewer problems like heart disease and depression than those who ultimately left work.